ibm-cloud-docs/pattern-db2-sap-vpc/overview.md

 # Overview
 {: #overview}

-The highly available SAP with Db2 on {{site.data.keyword.vpc_full}} deployment guide provides an {{site.data.keyword.IBM_notm}} solution design for the deployment of a highly available Db2 database on {{site.data.keyword.vpc_short}} using either SUSE Linux Enterprise Server or Red Hat Enterprise Linux.
-This solution uses Pacemaker, an open source high-availability cluster resource manager, to deliver high availabilty to the Db2 database.
-This guide, in turn, can form the basis of a highly available SAP deployment by using the Pacemaker software.
+The highly available SAP with Db2 on {{site.data.keyword.vpc_full}} pattern provides an {{site.data.keyword.IBM_notm}} solution design for deployment on {{site.data.keyword.cloud_notm}} using SUSE Linux Enterprise Server or Red Hat Enterprise Linux.
+This solution uses Pacemaker, an open source high-availability cluster resource manager to deliver high availability to the Db2 database.

+## Pattern objectives
+{: db2-sap-objectives}

 This document is intended to: